tigran-kocharyan/c_bowling_scoring_system/README.md

 ---

 ## Description
-* Score in bowling for more than just 1 person.
-This code interacts with players via console.
-It actually works with a huge number of players and follows all the rules of the game:
+* Perfectly works for several players.

+* Interacts with players via console.

+* Follows all the rules of the game.
 ---

 ## Rules